BeejLuig/BeejLuig.github.io/_posts/2017-05-01-yt_tutorial_dashboard_react_redux_and_rails.markdown

 This is not my prettiest project code-wise, but it was my most ambitious, so I don't feel so bad about it.
 There is a ton of room for improvement in the codebase, and I'm looking forward to going back and refactoring (after a week long beer break).
 My ultimate takeaway from this project is that React/Redux takes a while to get going, but it is definitely an awesome way to tackle complex front-end problems.
 I can't wait to work on my next React/Redux project!

+Click [here](https://yttd.herokuapp.com/) to try out the app.
 See a usage video for **YT Tutorial Dashboard** below.
 Thanks for reading!

 <video controls>
   <source src="http://bjcantlupe.com/img/yttd-addingaplaylist.mp4" type="video/mp4">